-The primary goal and intended audience for this course is the same as for Calculus AP® - AB; however this is a more intense course as it covers the additional topics of convergence and divergence of infinite series, applications of Calculus to both polar and parametric functions, logistic growth and additional methods of finding antiderivatives.
+Prerequisite and Limitations: AP[®] PreCalculus and Selection is a more intense course as it covers the additional topics of convergence and divergence of infinite series, applications of Calculus to both polar and parametric functions, logistic growth and additional methods of finding anti-derivatives.
 A TI-84 graphing calculator is required.
-The College Board AP® Exam is required of students at the end of the year.
+The College Board AP[®] Exam is required of students at the end of the year.
 Students will receive college credit based upon the advanced placement policy of the college they choose to attend.
 Students are responsible for the exam fee which is determined by The College Board.